outtalent-team/culture/relevant_famous_people.md

 This file is meant to help you better feel what Outtalent communication style and general values are based on examples of famous people.

-We believe those famouse people represent all or many of the following values aligned with Outtalent:
+Obviously, non of those people are ideal and have some traits we don't approve of but generally we believe those famous people represent many of the following values aligned with Outtalent:
 - high level of empathy, social skills, and kindness
 - high level of intelligence and critical thinking
 - high level of integrity
 - being humble but very ambitious
-- humor & playfulness where appropriate
+- using humor & being playfulness where appropriate

 **Politics**
 - Barack Obama (United States)